AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 The following issues have been reported regarding the creation of timesheets:

-* When a user attempts to create a timesheet for a Role, the timesheet is not created and the user sees the error "User with primary key values 'XXXXXXXXXXX' not found."
+* When a user attempts to create a timesheet for a Role, the timesheet is not created and the user sees the error "[!UICONTROL User with primary key values 'XXXXXXXXXXX' not found.]"
 * When a user attempts to create a timesheet for a Team, The [!UICONTROL typeahead] field does not populate with teams and the [!UICONTROL Create timesheet] button is disabled.